10 Key Factors for a Robust Disaster Recovery Plan

 10. Expect the unexpected

-Whether caused by nature or humans, preparation is always key to recovering from a disaster.
+Whether caused by nature, humans or technology, preparation is always key to recovering from a disaster.